 It’s where you’re moving around paint with a brush that has only enough paint on it to slightly wet it.
 You’re not soaking your brush to get full coverage.
 All you need is a smidgen of paint and follow the flow of the basket lines to brush it on.
 Keep it light and brush it out.

 After about 30 minutes, the paint has cured enough that I can continue.
 Because I wanted this DIY rolling laundry cart to actually roll (hahaha), I add some casters.
 Also, if you don’t know me enough already, I add casters to most anything.
 Why not?
 It makes life easier – trust me.

 So, how does one go about adding casters to a basket?
 Well, it’s pretty simple.
 This method never fails me as I do it all the time to wire baskets, wicker, anything!
 You just need a stash of zip ties (aka. cable ties) and some cute swivel casters with plates.

 To get the casters on I simply stick the right size and color zip tie through the weaving, making sure to wrap it around a couple strands of basket for strength.
 While you’re at it, leave them poking out where the holes of the casters would be.

 Then, simply pull through the caster holes and tighten down.
-Use a pair of scissors to snip the excess off and you’re done!
+Last, use a pair of scissors to snip the excess off and you’re done!

 Now time to add a bit of dimension to the whitewashed layer we created.
 I didn’t want this to look like a brand spankin’ new basket, so I grabbed my old paint brush to add a light coat of wax here and there.

 Once that’s complete, it’s time to put the lid back on this DIY rolling laundry cart.
 Thankfully, I had scrap leather left over from my Pottery Barn bench knock-off, so I just cut a couple of pieces and grabbed my Crop-A-Dile.

 Here’s the steps to get it attach using eyelets: